 Balancing Diet And Lifestyle – The Key To Staying Healthy In Winter

-The early winter is governed by Vata while the late winter, by Kapha Dosha.
+The early winter is governed by Vata while the late winter, is by Kapha dosha.
 According to Ayurveda, one should follow nature as the guide, and match one’s routine to the season.

-To set up your kids for optimal health, balancing the Doshas is essential.
-The first step to staying healthy in winter is favouring foods that oppose these actions.
+To set up your kids for optimal health, balancing the doshas is essential.
+The first step to staying healthy in winter is favoring foods that oppose these actions.